mhd-amjad/WorkProcess/README.md

 # WorkProcess
 # It is a web api sample project that uses some dapr building blocks and being triggered by zeebe engine.

-The API is using dapr state management & Actors building blocks of dapr and triggered by local hosted zeebe engine included in self hosted Camunda platform.
+The API is using dapr state management & Actors building blocks and being triggered by local hosted zeebe engine included in self hosted Camunda platform.

 To run this project:
 - You have to install dapr on your machine.